 Any worthwhile graduate course of study is bound to cause some stress in the life of a student.
-Remember: if your program didn’t challenge you at the highest level, it wouldn’t be worth it.
-That said, sometimes we make it hard on ourselves to de-stress.
-Procrastination, lack of sleep, and taking on too much work are frequent symptoms of burn-out.
+Remember: If your program didn’t challenge you at the highest level, it wouldn’t be worth it.
+With that said, sometimes we make it hard on ourselves to de-stress.
+Procrastination, lack of sleep, and taking on too much work are frequent symptoms of burnout.
 If you find yourself “burning the candle at both ends,” try these techniques to bring a little relief!

 1. Take your electronics away from where you sleep

 We’re all guilty of studying in bed, cross-legged, furiously typing away at a last-minute paper, but studies have shown that our bodies becomes conditioned with routines.
 If you consistently use your bed as your office space, it will be harder for you to mentally “switch off” once you climb under the covers.
 If possible, do most of your computer work at a desk or kitchen table, away from your bedroom (or at least a few feet away from your bed).

 Related: How Important Is Sleep to Academic Success?

 2. Fight insomnia with a total blackout

 Noise, light, and cold are three of the most common things that can prevent us from drifting off.
 If you have street lights or a neighbor’s lamp shining in through your bedroom window, consider covering them up with a large blanket before you hit the hay.
 Try to make your bedroom as pitch-black as possible.
 Buy some ear plugs, even if you don’t have noisy roommates.
 With them in, you’ll be able to listen to your heartbeat, which will lull you to sleep more quickly after a stressful day.
 Take the plugs to the library to get a more focused study session in as well!

 3. Exercise, even in small bursts